The Best GPS for Your Boat: From Basics to Bells and Whistles

 Raymarine Axiom Touchscreen

-The Simrad Go7 also comes with a CHIRP sonar (Compressed High-Intensity Radiated Pulse), with forward scan and structure scan facilities.
-It’ll also map your speed of travel, the depth and temperature of the water.
+The Simrad Go7 also comes with a CHIRP sonar (Compressed High-Intensity Radiated Pulse) with forward scan and structure scan facilities.
+It'll map your speed of travel and the depth and temperature of the water.

 It's worth noting that the Simrad only comes with pre-loaded maps when purchased in North America.
 If you pick one up in any other country, the maps have to be purchased separately.

 The Dragon Fly retails at just under $500 although there are more expensive variations of the same model.
 As with the other Raymarine product featured on this list, you know that you're buying quality.

 This model comes with CHIRP sonar technology as well as a downward scan facility with a 600-foot (180m) depth capability for deep ocean scanning.
 It also has a traditional sonar that makes tracking fish that much easier.